 Our online physios

-Elle ensures that PFO is working in an optimal manner with well ordered processes and protocols.
+Elle ensures that PFO is working in an optimal manner with well ordered processes, protocols and strategic management.
 She implements guidelines and strategies to help things run smoothly.
 Elle is in charge of compiling and implementing business processes and motivating a team of enthusiastic and innovative Physiotherapists.
 Elle has 17 years of business management within the healthcare industry and is proud to have won 5 customer service awards.

 Step 2: Review